Loading...

 API response format

-When streaming classifiers detect content that violates our policies, the API returns this response:
+When streaming classifiers detect content that violates Anthropic's policies, the API returns this response:

 {